 Additional Resources and Support

-TDHCA Help for Texans: Provides information on various assistance programs and local service providers.
+TDHCA Help for Texans: Provides details on various aid initiatives and nearby service providers.

-ENERGY STAR Tax Credits: Details on federal tax credits available for energy-efficient home improvements, including window replacements.
+ENERGY STAR Tax Credits: Information about federal tax credits for energy-efficient home upgrades, such as window replacements can be found at ENERGY STAR Tax Credits.

 Conclusion